andraugust/andraugust.github.io/pycharm-remote.md

 layout: default
 ---

-# Connecting PyCharm to Remote Server
+# Connecting PyCharm to a Remote Server

-These steps were tested on PyCharm Professional Edition 2017.2.3
+These steps were tested on PyCharm Professional Edition 2017.2.3.

 ### Configuring the interpreter